3rd edit June 2017

 Vernon Watkins went recklessly on publishing extremely bad poetry with Faber.

 Peter Yates half William Empson, half George Barker. born 1911. not sure what happened to him after 1950.
 Wrote some good poems in a distinctive style, appreciated by fans of the period.
 Cleaner and more effective than many of the well-known poets of the time.
 I like his book ‘The Expanding Mirror’, of which I have a copy.
 It is not as prone to autosuggestion as most NRs and also lacks the tone of religious angst.
 Actually, not a million miles away from Terence Tiller.
 It's more like John Donne than Dylan Thomas, to be perfectly honest.
+On reflection I don't like the Barker comparison, I think the source is Baudelaire in fact.
 One Internet site claims he was born in 1914 and was the pseudonym of William Long; the London Library catalogue says he was born in 1911, as does the jacket of 'Petal and Thorn'.
 I think there may have been confusion here.
 I think he published 3 books of poems (further The Unmoving Dancer, Dark and Light) and wrote verse plays.
 There was a selected poems in 1983 ('Petal and Thorn'), it doesn't have all the good poems but does have a lot of hitherto unseen ones.
 You have to go back to the original books, unfortunately.

 The truly marginal